 When Mexico began to open its markets in the 1980s, it became easier to buy certain foods and homeware items that before then weren’t available at all.
 Today, the retail landscapes in Mexico include US-style supermarkets, hypermarkets, membership discount emporiums, modern department stores, and a range of specialized retail outlets which cater to ‘foodies’ and the well heeled.

-One of the quirky features of the Mexican retail space is the inconsistent availability of certain products, especially imported food and drinks.
-You might wander along the aisles of your local supermarket one day and discover, for the first time, a brand or product you enjoyed back home.
+One of the quirky features of the Mexican retail space is the inconsistent availability of certain products, and this especially pertinent to imported food and drinks.
+You might wander along the aisles of your local supermarket or membership store one day and discover, for the first time, a brand or product you enjoyed back home.
 You might also grimace at the price tag, and buy it anyway.
 When you go back to buy it again next month, it’s not there—and later realize that it never returns.
 This ‘batch availability’ of imported foods is surprisingly common in Mexico, which is why seasoned foreign residents might purchase more than one in expectation of it not being available again—and consider the item as a treat.
 This can apply to anything: your favorite brand of peanut butter, a certain variety of chocolate bar, a gourmet food ingredient, and especially varieties of teas.

 Here is a list of stores in Mexico where you are most likely to find those goods and goodies you enjoyed buying in the USA, Canada, or Europe and of the kind you certainly won’t find at your local tiendita.

-City Market—Owned by La Comer, this chic and up-scale gourmet purveyor of all things foodie is Mexico’s answer to Whole Foods in the US, or Waitrose in the UK.
+City Market—Owned by La Comer, this chic and up-scale gourmet purveyor of all things foodie and homestyle is Mexico’s answer to Whole Foods in the US, or Waitrose in the UK.
 City Market stores also feature a café, a restaurant-bar serving bijou gourmet dishes, a seafood sushi-style bar, and a gourmet ice-cream parlor.
 Their stores are situated in Mexico City’s more exclusive neighborhoods and the company is gradually expanding in the provinces: outside of the capital there are currently City Market stores located in Querétaro, Metepec, Cuernavaca, Guadalajara, and Monterrey.
 In addition to the extensive ranges of gourmet and exotic foods available here, City Market also offers a ‘Spa’ section which further entices shoppers with fine soaps, bath salts and towels, as well as a range of aromatherapy products.
-This is not somewhere you go looking for bargains, although the stocked ranges of specialist foods and food ingredients as well as its assortment of fine wines is substantial and includes products you won’t find elsewhere.
+This is not somewhere you go looking for bargains, although the stocked ranges of specialist foods and food ingredients as well as its department of fine wines and imported liquors is substantial and includes products you won’t find elsewhere.

 La Europea—As the name suggests, this specialist purveyor of imported goods offers a comprehensive choice of imported wines, liquors, and gourmet food products.
-Established since 1957, the chain has moved with the times to offer an expanding array of products across its stores.
+Established since 1957, the chain has moved with the times to offer an expanding range of products across its stores.
 La Europea has branches in many key cities across Mexico, and while you’ll often find things here not available elsewhere (except perhaps at the few branches of City Market), like City Market, it’s best not to cavil about the prices.

 HEB Mexico—The Texas-based HEB superstore stocks an ample range of American goods.
 HEB Mexico stores are principally based in the country’s north-eastern states, as well as Guanajuato and Aguascalientes, although they continue to expand and, if there’s an HEB locally where you live, you will be able to find an extensive range of imported food and homeware products here, including well-stocked fresh produce sections.